 METHODS OF PAYMENT

 Accounts are due for settlement at the end of the consultation, the discharge of your pet or upon collection of drugs and/or diets.
 You may settle your accounts using cash or credit/debit cards.
-Card payments can be taken over the phone for your convenience.
 BACS payments are to be paid to the bank account shown on the foot of your invoice and should include as an account's reference your surname and postcode.
-If you can't find it, please call your local practice.
+If you can't find it, please call the practice.

 ESTIMATES OF TREATMENT COSTS

 We will have provided you a written estimate as to the probable costs of a course of treatment or surgical procedure.
 Please bear in mind that any estimate given can only be approximate and additional costs that cannot be predicted at the outset may occur as treatments progress.
 We will make every reasonable effort to discuss any such additional costs wherever possible.
 Written estimates are valid for one month and as they are estimates only, they may not reflect the final costs incurred.

 PET HEALTH INSURANCE

 Lancaster Vets strongly supports the principle of insuring your pet against unexpected illness and accidents.
 Please ask for details about insurance from any member of staff but be aware though that with any insurance company it is your responsibility to determine your level of cover and then to reclaim any fees you have paid the practice.
 It is also your responsibility to pay any excess that may be set according to your policy and to have knowledge of any condition exclusions.
 In certain instances, when clients do not have the funds to make payments in full, arrangements can be made for your insurer to make their payment directly to us but this only applies to particular insurance companies and even then, when sums involved are high enough.
 Please ask for details if you would like to be considered for this facility.